 - A flat spot tends to be preferred.

 - Figure out what kind of garden beds you’d like.
 This will depend on budget and size.
-Here are some raised garden bed ideas.
+Here are some raised garden bed ideas and garden bed fences.

 Step 2.
 Figure out What to Grow